Master Data Management Systems: Examples, Benefits, Practices, Software, and MDM Tools

 6. Reduced data dredging and duplication

 No one likes data dredging and duplication.
 Repeatedly searching and collecting the same data from different sources results in redundant and conflicting information.
 This is where Master Data Management (MDM) comes in.
-It can help in reducing data duplication by establishing a centralized and complete master data source.
+It can help reduce data duplication by establishing a centralized and complete master data source.

 7. Increased data security